MPAS-Dev/compass/latest/_sources/developers_guide/landice/test_groups/greenland.rst.txt

 There are no shared config options for the ``greenland`` test group.

+Each of the tests and the ``RunModel`` step require an argument for ``velo_solver`` that can be one of ``['sia', 'FO']``.
+When a test is set up to use the 'FO' solver, COMPASS will adjust the namelist accordingly and add a copy of the ``albany_input.yaml`` input file required by the FO solver.
+Running with the FO solver requires building MALI with the Albany library.

 The test group has a shared ``namelist.landice`` file with a few common namelist options related to time step, run duration and calving, and a shared ``streams.landice`` file that defines ``input``, ``restart``, and